F5Networks/k8s-bigip-ctlr/docs/config_examples/customResource/VirtualServer/htmlProfile/README.md

-# Virtual Server with Persistence Profile
+# Virtual Server with HTML Profile

 This section demonstrates the option to configure HTML Profile in virtual server.